 K1 connect their knowledge and skills in art to other areas, such as the humanities, sciences, social studies, and technology.

 Photocopy lesson outline and assignments for student use

-Rent DVD movie- Chicken Run
+Rent or buy DVD movie- Chicken Run

 VHS/DVD player hooked up to classroom TV

 Software orientation for production

 Production Area Assigned and Set Up